Repurposed Sewing Table

 The chair was another find from a different day, but you would never know that it wasn’t made to go with the table.
 Since the chair was the same color of wood as the table originally was, it received the same treatment as the table legs.

-There are so many possibilities with where these old repurposed sewing machine tables can go in your home.
+So don’t overlook those old sewing machine tables at thrift stores or garage sales.
+You can totally update them and turn them into anything you need for your space.
+There are so many possibilities with where these repurposed old sewing machine tables can go in your home.

 1. I used the original screw holes from the underneath or inside of the table.